-Some store-bought sauerkraut is live and to preserve the probiotic nature of these, it’s best to add it at the very end of this creamy sauerkraut soup and just heat through.
+Some store-bought sauerkraut is live, and to preserve the probiotic nature of these, it’s best to add it at the very end of this creamy sauerkraut soup and just heat through.

 This vegetarian sauerkraut soup is a great addition to your plant-based diet.
 And using cabbage is an inexpensive winter vegetable.
-Cabbage is very healing to the gut and provides glutamine, noted to strengthen the immune system.
+Cabbage is very healing to the gut and provides glutamine, which is noted to strengthen the immune system.

-It’s a great source of vitamin C, as well, and known to shorten the length of colds by stimulating the activity of white blood cells, which form the first line of defense for your immunity.
+It’s a great source of vitamin C, as well, and is known to shorten the length of colds by stimulating the activity of white blood cells, which form the first line of defense for your immunity.

 I love sauerkraut on sandwiches, as well, and this is where you want to use the live version.
 Try more vegetarian sauerkraut dishes, like my Tempeh Reuben Sandwich.

-This brand from Farmhouse Culture, which can be found at Whole Foods and other markets, is an example of he live version.
+This brand from Farmhouse Culture, which can be found at Whole Foods and other markets, is an example of the live version.
 My favorite is this classic caraway flavor, but they have others like Garlic Dill Pickle and Horseradish Leek.